TDCShep/Project-MOOST-/README.md

 Project is: _In Progress_

 ## Inspiration
-Add here credits.
 Project inspired by Jason Fox's book 'Battle Scars' in which he talks about his battle with mental health and his journey learning to manage it.

 ## Contact
-Created by [@TSCShep] - feel free to contact me!
+Created by [@TDCShep] - feel free to contact me!